LurdKek/AP2017/miniex03/README.md

 Through the process I encountered some problems with the mapping, which led to some interesting results.
 I then added that dysfunctional map-function to a mousePressed function, making it "nervous" when the mouse is "pushed" (thus the name).
 I found this to be a rather interesting comment on the theory of micro-contemporality and all of the micro-processing that goes on "behind" the throbber (when used in it's normal context).

 A throbber is made to make time feeel constant, and make to user wait for something to happen within an undefined amount of time.
-Thus making the throbber "nervous" strives against the temporary-focus of the ordinary throbber and forces the user to think about the falseness that a throbber emmits in it's connotations.
+Thus making the throbber "nervous" strives against the temporarity-focus of the ordinary throbber and forces the user to think about the falseness that a throbber emmits in it's connotations to absolute fluent processes happening in the moment (which is false).

+<h3> <b> Coding in digital culture </b> </h3>
+As a person who enjoys art myself (watching as well as creating art - digitally especially) I find this a rather intriquing subject to discuss.
+To understand code is (simply put) to understand the underlying building-blocks and structure of contemporary, digital culture.
+On this note, it is also important to understand, that any given code is a result of a person(s) that has written that code; values, ideals and the general process of execution.
+As <i>Walter Benjamin (1936)</i> would put it, it is to understand the production-mechanism behind the culture / cultural piece.

+<b>So why is this important?</b>

+Art is reflection of society, or (maybe even more important on this notion) as Oscer Wilde put it <i>"Life imitates art far more than art imitates life".</i> Regardless, the aesthetic culture of society is a reflection or imitation (regardless of whom imitates who) on society, and digital culture is no exception.
+Thus coding offers an insight into the status of contemporary culture and thereby society.

+Here the theme of this post "the throbber" is a good example.
+It is a direct reflection upon a society (at least in western culture) that has no time - no chill; a culture where patience is a rare commodity.
+We simply don't have the time nor the patiense to wait for the computational processes to finish up - the reason why the throbber is popular is because it doesn't offer an insight into how far the loading-process is in a givent moment, it just keeps spinning without any signifiers for the current length of the process.
+Before coninuing, I wan't to adress one questin: Which came first, the hen or the egg?
+I.e. did this impatient culture we experience today come as a result of the fast-paced interfaces we experience today, or vice versa?

+If we assume the former, a look into the code of the throbber would also explain the actual process and reason of the throbber being there (as a result <i>not</i> of fluency, but many fast-executed micro-processes), thus (hopefully) changing the view on what our modern, computational society actually does, and what is fair to expect from it.

+//Kek